If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 These traits seem to be very common among little ones who don’t need a lot of sleep.

-The vast majority of parents in my Baby Sleep Revolution™ program (my program specifically for parents of low sleep needs babies & toddlers) describe their little one this way.
+The vast majority of parents in Baby Sleep Revolution™ (my program specifically for parents of low sleep needs babies & toddlers) describe their little one this way.
 It’s not uncommon for them to say that a midwife or a nurse at the hospital referred to their newborn as ‘alert’ or a FOMO baby within hours or days of being born!

 These little ones ADORE being out and about, engaging with the world around them, especially outdoors.
 On the flip side, they can become quite unsettled if they’re stuck indoors for long periods of the day, especially in the same room.
 Boredom is a common cause of unsettledness in general for babies and toddlers – but it’s especially true for these little ones (and they won’t hold back in letting you know either!!).

-Low sleep needs babies are often cat nappers, rarely sleeping for more than one sleep cycle at a time during the day (and often quite a bit less).
+Low sleep needs babies are often ‘cat nappers’, rarely sleeping for more than one sleep cycle at a time during the day (and often quite a bit less).
 This makes sense – if they don’t need a lot of sleep overall compared to other babies, then they’re probably not going to need as much nap time either.

-It’s also common for many to resist sleep at nap time, take a long time to fall asleep, wake up when they’re transferred / can’t be put down at all while asleep, or need motion to stay asleep (I know I’m not the only one who’s driven their LO around in the car to keep them asleep!!).
+It’s also common for many to resist sleep at nap time, take a long time to fall asleep, wake up when they’re transferred / can’t be put down at all while asleep, or need motion to stay asleep (I know I’m not the only one who’s driven their little one around in the car to keep them asleep!!).

-They can usually stay awake for longer stretches too versus other babies of a similar age.
+They can usually stay awake for longer stretches too compared to other babies of a similar age.
 This is the number one reason why I don’t promote ‘wake windows’ – they vary so much from baby to baby and can cause so much unnecessary stress for parents of little ones who don’t fit the typical ‘wake window’ guidelines.
 They’re also NOT evidence-based, but that’s another story!

 It’s important to know that there isn’t a problem with cat-napping or short naps.
 There is no evidence to support the common but opinion-based idea that babies should ‘link sleep cycles’ during the day, or have a ‘2-hour nap’.
-The research shows quite a wide variation when it comes to naps too [1] – so if your little one isn’t napping as much as other babies, there’s almost certainly nothing to worry about (even though it means you don’t get a lot of downtime).
+The research shows quite a wide variation when it comes to naps too [1] – so if your little one isn’t napping as much as other babies, there’s almost certainly nothing to worry about, even though it means you don’t get a lot of downtime.

 ⭐ They’re VERY wakeful at night